 Although this is just a joke, I hear it almost every day and what’s more, people say it in earnest.
 From clients-employers, colleagues-consultants, successful entrepreneurs, anxious managers, from many articles, recently even from worried for the future of economics interlocutors in most casual situations: taxi, queue in front of the ski-lift, at the doctor’s cabinet.

-I don’t know whether it is a relief or an excuse that the problem with qualified cadres is deepening on a global scale, especially for the developed economics.
-But just in case the decision in Bulgaria is neither another “promotion” of applying for a green card in the USA nor a reporting of the crises for programmers in Germany with the promise for a citizenship, or an article about the wonderful life of emigrants in Canada or about how desperately the British need medical workers.
+I don’t know whether it is a relief or an excuse that the problem with specialist with qualifications is deepening on a global scale, especially for the developed economics.
+Just in case the decision in Bulgaria is neither another “promotion” of applying for a green card in the USA nor a reporting of the crises for programmers in Germany with the promise for a citizenship, or an article about the wonderful life of emigrants in Canada or about how desperately the British need medical workers.

-According to an official statistic data for the last year, the unemployment came down to a level at which only the ones who do not want to work, stay unemployed for a longer period.
+According to an official statistic data for the last year, the unemployment came down to a level at which only the ones who do not want to work, have no employment for a longer period.
 Of course, we cannot deny that not all cities offer one and the same opportunities.
 There are fewest unemployed in the big cities where a business is developed or which are rich in natural resources and more in the regions of Montana, Turgovshte, Shumen, Razgrad.
-One of the possible options is the relocation of the ones who are searching a job in places where they would be needed.
+One of the possible options is the relocation of the ones who are searching a job in places where there is a need.
 It’s true that Bulgarians do not like to change environment and lifestyle.
 But it’s also true that this is the better alternative for the unemployment.

 It is my opinion that bankrupts and take-over of small companies (and not so small) is awaiting.
 If this happens the reason would not be the lack of market or client base, of high-quality products and successful business model but the lack of possibilities to attract and hold high quality people.